arrow

 Key Factors Influencing the Potential of Fintech Startups in MENA

 The establishment and growth of fintech startups are significantly influenced by four distinct domains, which collectively shape the fintech ecosystem.
-These domains include policies and regulations, human capital, support and investment, and markets and demand.
+These domains include policies and fintech compliance regulations, human capital, support and investment, and markets and demand.
+Key factors affecting each of the domain are provided in the image below:

 Only a few countries in the region provide a favorable environment for business startups.
 Adding to the complexity, the stringent regulations surrounding fintech often limit the growth potential of companies.
 Licensing laws, originally designed for traditional banks, create ambiguity for startups once they venture into providing financial services.